 Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Plains are slightly less educated than the national average of 21.84% for the average city or town: 16.31% of adults in Plains have a bachelor's degree or advanced degree
+The percentage of adults in Plains with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.31% of adults in Plains have a bachelor's degree or advanced degree.

 The per capita income in Plains in 2022 was $28,828, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $115,312 for a family of four.
 However, Plains contains both very wealthy and poor people as well.